For Immediate Release

 Washington, DC

-Jamie Rappaport Clark, president and CEO, Defenders of Wildlife, released the following statement on Earth Day 2019 – Protect our Species:
+Jamie Rappaport Clark, former president and CEO, Defenders of Wildlife, released the following statement on Earth Day 2019 – Protect our Species:

 “On Earth Day, we must recommit ourselves to saving endangered species from extinction.
 Wildlife in the United States and around the globe face unprecedented challenges.
 Species are disappearing up to 100 times faster than normal due to human activities ranging from habitat destruction to illegal wildlife trafficking.
 And the looming threat of climate change hangs over all life on our planet.
 Yet protections for endangered species, migratory birds, marine mammals, our national wildlife refuges and southwest borderlands all are under attack.